tanya-chawla/Capstone/README.md

 ## Peer-graded Assignment: Capstone Project - The Battle of Neighborhoods

-_Stella Metran_
-_IBM Data Science Professional_

-Now that you have been equipped with the skills and the tools to use location data to explore a geographical location, over the course of two weeks, you will have the opportunity to be as creative as you want and come up with an idea to leverage the Foursquare location data to explore or compare neighborhoods or cities of your choice or to come up with a problem that you can use the Foursquare location data to solve.

 ## 1) Introduction/Business Problem

 Clearly define a problem or an idea of your choice, where you would need to leverage the Foursquare location data to